For Inquiries: Call (+66) 2 879 0300

 - Breast tenderness

-- Dull ache in the lower back and thigh
+- A dull ache in the lower back and thigh

 The ovaries are two small organs found on both sides of the uterus in a woman’s body.
 The ovaries produce hormones, like estrogen, which regulate menstruation.
 Each month, the ovaries generate an egg.
 The egg finds its way down the fallopian tube to be potentially fertilized by a sperm.
 This cycle of egg release is called ovulation.
 See figure below.